 As a result, supporting modern application requirements with mainframe-based systems of record can be unexpectedly expensive.
 Imagine if every request in your mobile banking app required MIPS on the mainframe to execute – and then multiply by the number of customers at each bank.

 Caching is an obvious solution to this problem.
 Instead of requiring every mobile banking transaction to hit the mainframe, cache the results instead.
-As a result, it would be possible to respond to many such requests from the cache without requiring any mainframe processing at all.
+As a result, it would be possible to respond to any such requests from the cache without requiring any mainframe processing at all.
 It sounds promising, right?

 Well, as you might expect, the devil is in the details.

-Adaptigent’s Secret Sauce
+Adaptigent’s Secret Sauce Caching Engine

 Traditional caching engines approach caching as an all-or-nothing affair: either cache the result of the entire transaction or cache none of it.
 The common name for this approach is ‘naïve’ caching.